 \section{Conclusion}

-In this paper, we provide a notion of truly multivariate asymptotic independence that is useful in comparing extreme events in different dimensions beyond mere pairwise comparisons, which has been traditionally used in the literature.
+In this paper, we provide a notion of multivariate asymptotic independence that is useful in comparing extreme events in different dimensions beyond mere pairwise comparisons, which has been traditionally used in the literature.
 This parallels the dichotomy of mutual independence vis-a-vis pairwise independence for multivariate random vectors.
 We believe this new notion also provides an alternate pathway for characterizing extremal dependence for high-dimensional problems relating to tail events.
-We have illustrated using examples of particular copula models including a few from the Archimedean family along with the Gaussian and the Marshall-Olkin copula.
+We have illustrated using examples of particular copula models, including a few from the Archimedean family along with the Gaussian and the Marshall-Olkin copula.
 The copulas considered often exhibit at least pairwise asymptotic independence if not mutual asymptotic independence.
-Both for Archimedean and Gaussian copulas we presented examples exhibiting not only mutual asymptotic independence but as well exhibiting only pairwise asymptotic independence but not mutual asymptotic independence.
+For both Archimedean and Gaussian copulas, we presented examples exhibiting not only mutual asymptotic independence but also exhibiting only pairwise asymptotic independence but not mutual asymptotic independence.
 In particular, for the Gaussian copula, this result is quite striking since it is in contrast to the common belief that the Gaussian copula does not allow joint extremes.
-We have also briefly discussed the concept of $k$-wise asymptotic independence which generalizes these two notions (pairwise and mutual) and brings them under the same umbrella.
+We have also introduced the concept of $k$-wise asymptotic independence which generalizes these two notions (pairwise and mutual) and brings them under the same umbrella.
 Here we have shown that for any $k\in \{2,\ldots,d\}$ there exists a $k$-wise asymptotically independent Gaussian copula (which is not $(k+1)$-wise asymptotically independent if $k<d$).
 Moreover, we have exhibited that these assumptions of different notions of asymptotic tail independence significantly impact measures of risk contagion within a financial system, such as conditional tail probabilities (CTP) or {Contagion} Value-at-Risk (CoVaR), depending on the specific context.
 Overlooking these concepts and assuming merely pairwise asymptotic independence for models may often lead to a significant underestimation of risks.